 Opinions about Islam and refugees

-40% of all respondents think that German society is infiltrated by Islam.
-More than one in four (28%) thinks: "The ruling parties cheat the people", as many complain: "In Germany, one can no longer freely express one's opinion without getting into trouble."
-(28%) and demand: "It's time to show more resistance to current politics" (29%).
+40% of all respondents believe that Islam undermines German society.
+More than one in four (28%) think: “The ruling parties are cheating on the people”, as many complain: “In Germany you can no longer freely express your opinion without getting in trouble.”
+(28%) and demand: "It is time to show more resistance to current politics" (29%).

-In contrast, the mood in the population with regard to the refugees is much more positive than often assumed.
-The majority of the population in the summer 2016 expressed benevolently or at least in the tendency positive for the admission of refugees in Germany.
-More than half of the respondents (56%) think the recording is good, another 24% at least "partly" good, and are optimistic that society will be able to cope with the current situation.
+In contrast, the mood among the population with regard to the refugees is much more positive than is often assumed.
+The majority of the population expressed benevolent or at least positive tendency to accept refugees in Germany in the summer of 2016.
+Over half of the respondents (56%) think the admission is good, another 24% at least “partly-partly” good and is optimistic that society will be able to cope with the current situation.

 Only a minority feels really threatened

-Only 20% find it explicitly "not at all" or "not at all" good that Germany has taken in many refugees.
-A small minority feel personally threatened by refugees in their way of life (6%) or financially (7%), but about a quarter of respondents fear a decline in the standard of living in Germany.
+Only 20% explicitly find it “rather not” or “not at all” that Germany has taken in many refugees.
+A small minority feels personally threatened by refugees in their way of life (6%) or financially (7%), but around a quarter of those questioned fear a decline in living standards in Germany.

 Conflict is the widespread anti-Muslim attitudes (19%) and the acceptance of prejudices against asylum seekers; they increased from 2014 (44%) to 50% in 2016.
 There is also a high consensus on negative opinions about long-term unemployed people; they are shared by almost half of all respondents (49%).